 The old stones of Mexico are worth a visit.
 And Indiana Jones can (again) go and get dressed.
 The mysterious Mayan pyramids are mine!

-There's more to life than diving... 😉 During my stay in Mexico in July 2014, I couldn't ignore the pyramids of the ancient Mayans, which are nearby.
-Here are four archaeological sites that I took the time to explore between two dives, and that I highly recommend visiting if you travel to the Yucatán peninsula :
+There is not only diving in life... 😉 During my stay in Mexico in July 2014But I couldn't ignore the pyramids of the ancient Maya, which are very close.
+Here are four archeological sites that I took the time to explore between two immersions, and which I warmly recommend to visit, if you travel in the Yucatán peninsula :

 July 2014.
-Scorching heat.
+Overwhelming heat.
 In this season, in the Caribbean Sea, the Mexican sun is beating down.
-In front of me, the remains of a small grey stone pyramid in the middle of a clearing, surrounded by vegetation.
+In front of me, the remains of a small gray stone pyramid in the middle of a clearing, surrounded by vegetation.

 We are in San Gervasio, a Mayan archaeological site, created around 100 BC and occupied until the 16th century.
-Surrounded by a patch of jungle, it is in the centre of the beautiful island of Cozumel, located off the coast of Playa del Carmen and Cancún.
+Surrounded by a small jungle, it is in the center of the beautiful island of Cozumel, located off Playa del Carmen and Cancún.

-There are old stones, trees hugging the old stones and a few hard-sweating tourists, more fascinated by the iguanas hiding in the bushes than by the old stones, really.
-Yet this small site dedicated to the Mayan goddess Ixchel - goddess of fertility, the moon, medicine, weaving - is not lacking in charm.
-An ancient paved road, a graceful arch still standing, several temples and buildings in fairly good condition.
+There are old stones, trees hugging the old stones and a few dripping tourists, more fascinated by the iguanas hiding in the brush than by the old stones, really.
+Yet, this small site dedicated to the Mayan goddess Ixchel - goddess of fertility, of the Moon, of medicine, of weaving - does not lack charms.
+An old paved road, a graceful arch still standing, several temples and buildings in fairly good condition.
 The place is peaceful, far from everything.

 Tulum: facing the sea

-A few days later, I leave Cozumel, where I spent most of the week exploring the beautiful coral reef of the island.
+A few days later, I left Cozumel, where I spent most of the week exploring the superb coral reef of the island.
 I now head for the beaches of Tulum and its archaeological site (created in the 6th century, occupied until the 16th), a few kilometers south of Playa del Carmen.

 For just sleeping and walking around during the day, i-Tour is a good option.
-They have a lovely welcome (in French!), bicycles on loan, impeccable, comfortable and themed air-conditioned rooms (from Frida Kahlo to Hugo Sanchez), and several nice restaurants around.
-They are also a tourist centre: all the minibuses stop there in the morning for breakfast and at that time of the day, there is a big crowd in the little courtyard, which is quite a funny place (wink to Marie-Julie and her Taxi-Brousse blog, who stopped there).
+Lovely welcome (in French!), bike loan, impeccable air-conditioned rooms, comfortable and thematic (from Frida Kahlo to Hugo Sanchez), several nice restaurants around.
+They are also a tourist center : all the minibuses of excursions stop at their place in the morning for breakfast and at this hour, there is a lot of people in the small courtyard, funny as anything (wink to Marie-Julie and her Taxi-Brousse blog, who stopped there).

-I leave my bag and hurry by bike to the Tulum site in the middle of the morning.
-It's already a bit too late: the clusters of tourists transported from Cancún and Playa del Carmen start to pour in.
+I leave my bag and go quickly by bike to the site of Tulum in the middle of the morning.
+It's already a little too late: the clusters of tourists coming from Cancún and Playa del Carmen start to pour in.

-Here too, the sun is beating down.
-Tulum was a fortress-port and one can discover many well preserved buildings, on a cliff overhanging the magnificent turquoise blue of the Caribbean Sea.
+There too, the sun is beating down.
+Tulum was a fortress-port and we can discover many well preserved buildings, on a cliff overhanging the magnificent turquoise blue of the Caribbean Sea.
 The light is intense, the place very beautiful.

-But the crowd of visitors, more and more dense, spoils a bit the contemplation.
-I end up fleeing and riding my bike to a stretch of beach to complete this tourist day on the Riviera Maya.
+But the crowd of visitors, always more dense, spoils a little the contemplation.
+I end up fleeing and pedaling to a piece of beach to complete this day of tourist on the Riviera Maya.

 Chichén Itzá: spectacular!

-The next day, I take a bus to Valladolid, an old colonial town a little further inland, where I plan to stay for a few days to explore the area and visit several other renowned sites, including the very famous Chichén Itzá.
+The next day, I take a bus to ValladolidI'm planning to stay a few days to explore the area and visit several other famous sites, including the very famous Chichén Itzá.

 Valladolid is charming and enchanted me from the moment I arrived.
-Not as big and not as far from the coast as Merida, it is the ideal base to explore the region.
+Less big and less far from the coast than Merida, it is the ideal base to explore the region.
 One morning, very early, I board a collectivo (collective taxi), determined this time to be the very first one to visit Chichén Itzá site that day.

-It is THE most famous Mayan site, the most visited, the most beautiful archeological site, and a Unesco World Heritage site, and everything and anything!!! 😲
+This is THE most famous Mayan site, the most visited, the most beautiful, Unesco listed, and everything and anything!!! 😲

-I'm so excited when I get there, that I indulge in the pure tourist Instagram selfie ...
-Well, it's not every day you can take a selfie in front of a Mayan pyramid... 😀
+I'm so excited when I get there, that I succumb to the Instagram selfie of pure tourist.
+Well, it's not every day that you can take a selfie in front of a Mayan pyramid... 😀

 I arrive so early that the ticket booths are not yet open.
 I am really the first visitor of the day to pass the entrance of the site.
-It makes the staff at the ticket desks laugh, enjoying the calm before the day's tourist rush.
+It makes the staff at the cash registers laugh, enjoying the calm before the tourist influx of the day.

-I had read mixed reviews about Chichén Itzá.
-For my part, it is quite the opposite, I will come out thrilled with my visit.
+I had read mixed comments about Chichén Itzá.
+For my part, it is quite the opposite, I will leave enchanted by my visit.

-I start with the great pyramid.
-The light is still beautiful and soft at this time of the day.
-Some lonely people like me are already following in my wake on the vast grassy esplanade.
-The street vendors are starting to arrive.
-For them, it's a race.
-They rush with their handcarts through the alleys, quickly setting up their stalls of trinkets.
-They give me astonished looks.
+I start with the big pyramid.
+The light is beautiful and soft, still, at this time of the day.
+Some lonely people like me are already following me on the vast grassy esplanade.
+The travelling merchants begin to arrive.
+For them, it is the race.
+They rush with their handcarts in the alleys, to quickly arrange their stalls of trinkets.
+They throw me astonished glances.

-Chichén Itzá is well worth a visit.
+Chichén Itzá is really worth a visit.
 The huge pelota court, the still intact sculptures and this vertiginous central pyramid are the highlights of the show.
-When I leave, at the end of the morning, I can barely make my way up the stream of the crowd on the opposite direction!
+When I leave, at the end of the morning, I have difficulty to go back up the flow of the crowd in the opposite direction!

 Cobá: Mysteries in the jungle

-And then there is the lovely site of Cobá, scattered through the jungle.
-It too is easily accessible from Valladolid.
-You can rent a bike, or a two-seater, at the entrance.
-It's a pleasure to ride under the cover of the trees and to stop from one vestige to another.
+And then, there is the nice site of Cobá, scattered in the jungle.
+It is also easily accessible from Valladolid.
+You can rent a bike, or a cyclo for two, at the entrance.
+It is a pleasure to pedal under the cover of the trees and to stop from one vestige to another.

 I start with the great pyramid.
 One of the few where it is still allowed to climb.
-It's vertiginous, the steps are a bit collapsed and you have to hold on to a big rope to go up and down.
+It is vertiginous, the steps are a little collapsed and you have to hold on to a big rope to go up as well as to go down.
 But it is worth it.
-The jungle spreads out endlessly below, like a sea of green.
+The jungle spreads out endlessly, below, like a sea of greenery.

-Here again, I managed to arrive early enough to feel almost like an explorer.
-But it doesn't last long...
-I comfort myself with the small pyramids still hidden in the greenery, where the crowd doesn't stop.
+There again, I succeeded in arriving early enough, to feel almost like an explorer.
+But it doesn't last very long...
+I will console myself with the small pyramids still buried in the vegetation, where the crowd doesn't stop.

-I'm publishing this post over a year after my July 2014 trip to Mexico!
+I am publishing this post more than a year after my July 2014 trip to Mexico!

-If I have already talked a lot about the spectacular dives that I was able to do in the waters of the Yucatán Peninsula, but I still have some "terrestrial" memories to bring back to life.
-Other Mexican articles should therefore appear unexpectedly, as the next publications come out...
+If I have already talked a lot about the spectacular dives that I could do in the waters of the Yucatán peninsula, but I still have some "terrestrial" memories to revive.
+Other Mexican articles should therefore appear unexpectedly, as the next publications go by...

 To find all the articles previously published about this 2014 Mexico trip, click on the link below... 😉